kimutai567/Portoflio-ALLAN/README.md

 ## Admin Page

-Open `/admin_reviews.php` to manage reviews and view contact messages.
+Open `/admin_reviews.php` to manage reviews and view contact messages There contact button for whatsapp, telegram and discord

 Set an admin password before using the page.
 The application reads `PORTFOLIO_ADMIN_PASSWORD`; if it is not set, the fallback password is `change-this-password`.